 To accord with the Functional Standard and the Trust's Counter Fraud Operational Work Plan, which is agreed annually between the LCFS / Director of Finance and approved by the ARC all staff must undergo fraud awareness training as part of the SET program.
 Dependent upon the training matrix requirement this will be either via the SET booklet, eLearning and/or live fraud awareness sessions provided by the LCFS.
 Irrespective of the SET requirement the LCFS will provide bespoke sessions for Teams/Departments and routinely seek out opportunities to provide further training throughout the Trust.
-Regardless of SET requirements staff at any level can (with managerial approval) opt to attend a live fraud awareness session as this provides the most up to date and comprehensive form of fraud awareness training.
+Regardless of SET requirements staff at any level can (with managerial approval) opt to attend a live fraud awareness training.
 All training will be recorded centrally on ESR.